 Eligibility/Nominations:

-1. Candidates must be a current student enrolled on a programme at UCL for the full academic year.
+1. Candidates must be a current student enrolled on a programme at UCL.

-2. Candidates for non-sabbatical officer roles will also need to be eligible to continue your programme of study, and not on a year abroad or interrupting your studies for the following academic year.
+2. Candidates for non-sabbatical officer roles will also need to be eligible to continue their programme of study, and not on a year abroad or interrupting their studies for the following academic year.

-3. Candidates must meet the eligibility requirements for specific roles.
-For example, they must self-define as a trans* student to run for the Trans Officer position.
+3. Candidates must meet the eligibility requirements for specific roles as outlined in the position profiles.

-4. If a candidate fails to meet the above requirements they will be withdrawn from the election.
-If the election has already occurred, the officer or officer-elect shall be removed from their position and a by-election held.
+4. If a candidate fails to meet the above requirements, they will be withdrawn from the election.
+If the election has already occurred, the officer or officer-elect shall be removed from their position and a recount or by-election be held.

-5. Candidates must attend the Candidate Briefing on Tuesday 5 March 2024.
-If they cannot attend, they must notify the Representation and Democracy Team by emailing [email protected].
+5. Candidates must attend the Candidate Briefing on Tuesday 11 March 2025.
+If they cannot attend, they must email su.elections@ucl.ac.uk.
 Candidates must also review and adhere to any elections guidance sent to them by the Union.

 6. Candidates are not able to run for more than one position within the same Zone or on the same Network Committee.